 - How often should data be uploaded

 For all of these rules there is a trade off between flexibility and structure.
 These are not mutually exclusive but they do need thinking about.
 In the project with the electronics distributor they struck a balance.
 They assigned one data owner for each office who uploaded data to the global system every week.
 The system would show when a data owner had made an update so that those falling behind could be chased up.
 These rules were quite strict due to the need for regular updates for head office.
-However, by integrating data automatically localised inputs such as currency could be translated into normalised global standards, ensuring the minimal amount of change possible for local data collection.
+However, by integrating data automatically localized inputs such as currency could be translated into normalized global standards, ensuring the minimal amount of change possible for local data collection.

 Making data collection and collation easy is vital to ensuring sustainable data quality.
 Using webforms and short surveys allow dataset owners to collect specific information from data owners.
-Creating merges which allow for automatic collation on a local level between the dataset and webforms, and on a global level between the centralised dataset and local datasets means the benefits of crowd sourcing are maximised with minimal effort.
+Creating merges which allow for automatic collation on a local level between the dataset and webforms, and on a global level between the centralized dataset and local datasets means the benefits of crowd sourcing are maximized with minimal effort.

-With data coming in from so many sources, and in such volume, the only way to make sense of it is to visualise it.
+With data coming in from so many sources, and in such volume, the only way to make sense of it is to visualize it.
 This allows HR to drill down into specific countries or offices and gain relevant insight into its workforce.
 It also allowed for ongoing data cleansing as outliers were easy to pick up in image form.
-Visualising data is also key to moving towards data driven decision making.
+Visualizing data is also key to moving towards data driven decision making.